CodePushGo/website/src/content/blog/en/pipeline-security-for-capacitor-apps-key-insights.md

 Open-source tools are playing a crucial role alongside commercial options in shaping the next phase of pipeline security.
 These tools now offer features like [self-hosted deployments](https://capgo.app/blog/self-hosted-capgo/), community-driven vulnerability scanning, and transparent protocols designed for audits and ongoing improvements.

 The industry is expected to maintain its focus on security-first strategies, with open-source solutions driving progress in pipeline security.
-Organizations are increasingly favoring tools that balance strong security features with flexible deployment options, raising the bar for Capacitor app development.
+Organizations are increasingly favoring tools that balance strong security features with flexible deployment options, raising the bar for React Native app development.

 ## Conclusion

-Securing the development pipeline for Capacitor apps now requires integrating end-to-end encryption and prioritizing security throughout the CI/CD process.
+Securing the development pipeline for React Native apps now requires integrating end-to-end encryption and prioritizing security throughout the CI/CD process.
 This reflects the growing trend toward using open-source, community-driven security tools, as highlighted in the Industry Outlook.

-To safeguard Capacitor apps, teams should implement measures like encryption, detailed access controls, staged rollouts, error monitoring, analytics, and automatic rollback features - all while adhering to app store guidelines.
+To safeguard React Native apps, teams should implement measures like encryption, detailed access controls, staged rollouts, error monitoring, analytics, and automatic rollback features - all while adhering to app store guidelines.
 Keeping up with the latest practices will be key to ensuring strong and reliable app security over time.